tnichols217/notes/APBiology/7/Notes/Case Study/2 - Fish out of salt water.md

 # Part 5

 1. The $F_{ST}$ would likely decrease as it readapts to the new environment, choosing alleles that would be better for for this environment through natural selection
-2. Its unlikely, but maybe they got flushe
+2. Its unlikely, but maybe they got flushed out of a river into the ocean.
+They would likely die because it takes generations to acclimate to such a different environment without easing into it.